MartimVideira/BD/Teorica/SQL/sql.md

   - Insert delete modify tuples in tables
   - Query one or more tables

+SQL is a rich programming language that handles the way data is processed declaratively.

 ## Relations in SQL
 - **Tables**: normal type of realtion exists in the database and can be modified as well as queried